What is Exoderm?

-What should I avoid while using Exoderm (salicylic acid and sodium thiosulfate topical)?
+What should I avoid while using salicylic acid and sodium thiosulfate topical?

 Do not take by mouth.
-This medicine is for use only on the skin.
+Exoderm is for use only on the skin.
 Do not use this medicine on open wounds or on scraped, irritated, or damaged skin.
 If this medicine gets in your eyes, nose, mouth, rectum, or vagina, rinse with water.

 It is not likely that other drugs you take orally or inject will have an effect on topically applied salicylic acid and sodium thiosulfate.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.